September 6, 2025

-by Shreya Mattoo / March 18, 2025
+by Shreya Mattoo / September 6, 2025

 What is the possible reason that your customer marketing isn't yielding any significant wins?
 I want to tell you that it's "data."Data is an outcome of every marketing sprint or outreach you spend so much time on.
-But, the problem occurs when you are tone-deaf to customer reciprocation and keep shooting in the dark.
+But the problem occurs when you are tone-deaf to customer reciprocation and keep shooting in the dark.
 Untargeted marketing campaigns lead to brand damage, high bounce rates, and wasted sales and marketing resources.

-Running marketing campaigns on autopilot without understanding the value of the response or feedback via the customer data platform is just another lost opportunity.
+Running marketing campaigns on autopilot without understanding the value of the response or feedback via the best customer data platform is just another lost opportunity.
 You don't know what your customers want, where they come from, or their actual triggers or pain points.

 In this article, I have listed the top 8 customer data platforms that consolidate data into a single, actionable profile to deliver personalized experiences.
 Let's get into it.